patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

   ```

-8. In order to verify that the ldap server is responding and that the ldap user and groups are available, you will now connect to the pod with an interactive shell using the following command:
+8. To verify that the LDAP server is responding, and that the LDAP user and groups are available, you connect to the pod with an interactive shell by using the following command:

    `kubectl exec <pod_name> -it bash`